Oskar Lenz

+Life

 In 1870, he earned his doctorate in mineralogy and geology at the University of Leipzig.
 In 1872, he joined as a volunteer at the Imperial Geological Reichsanstalt in Vienna.
 Later that same year he obtained Austrian citizenship.

+Between 1874 and 1877 he travelled the coast of West Africa.

-In 1879-80, he led the first trans-Sahara expedition from Morocco to Senegal.
+In 1879–1880, he led the first trans-Sahara expedition from Morocco to Senegal.
 The primary purpose of the expedition was to perform geological studies of the region, investigating the possibilities of iron ore deposits.
 In 1880, with his Spaniard companion Cristobal Benítez, he became only the fourth European to visit the fabled city of Timbuktu.
 The others being, Alexander Gordon Laing (1826), René Caillié (1828) and Heinrich Barth (1853).

-In 1885-87, he directed the Austro-Hungarian Congo Expedition, a mission that involved crossing the African continent from the Congo eastward to the Indian Ocean.
+In 1885–1887, he directed the Austro-Hungarian Congo Expedition, a mission that involved crossing the African continent from the Congo eastward to the Indian Ocean.
 The main reasons of the project were to survey the economic trade situation in the newly established Congo Free State and to map the Congo-Nile watershed between the Nile and Congo Rivers.
 On the expedition, he was accompanied by cartographer Oskar Baumann (up until succumbing to illness on the mission) and ornithologist Friedrich Bohndorff.
 Following the completion of his duties in Africa, he became a professor at the University of Prague (June 1887).